dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/02-upgrading-to-v1.5.md

 Some options that could previously be specified before a sub-command can now only be specified afterward.
 For example, `dbt --profiles-dir . run` isn't valid anymore, and instead, you need to use `dbt run --profiles-dir .`

 The built-in [collect_freshness](https://github.com/dbt-labs/dbt-core/blob/1.5.latest/core/dbt/include/global_project/macros/adapters/freshness.sql) macro now returns the entire `response` object, instead of just the `table` result.
-If you're using a custom override for `collect_freshness`, make sure you're also returning the `response` object, otherwise, some of your dbt commands will never finish.
+If you're using a custom override for `collect_freshness`, make sure you're also returning the `response` object; otherwise, some of your dbt commands will never finish.
 For example:

 ```sql
 {{ return(load_result('collect_freshness')) }}